Ilya Grad: Controversies

+The Challenger Muaythai controversy

 In 2011, Grad became the first Israeli boxer to legally enter Malaysia after being invited to participate in the AXN Asia reality show, "The Challenger Muaythai" featuring various Muay Thai fighters from different countries.
 Malaysia, a predominantly Muslim nation, officially bans Israelis from entering the country.
 When he arrived at Kuala Lumpur airport, Grad was detained for 25 hours, but was finally allowed to enter the country following the intervention of the Malaysian Minister of Sports.

 During his first bout, the show’s producers asked him to carry the Russian flag after his place of birth.
 He refused and stated that he would rather return home, after which the producers allowed him to proceed with the Israeli flag.
 When he entered the ring, the local audience booed him.
 He was matched against French fighter, Antoine Pinto but lost in a split decision.
 The two Malaysian judges voted against Grad while the Thai judge voted in his favor.
 Grad believed he had won the fight as did his corner-men and believed that politics played a role in the decision making process.

 I threw an upper elbow to meet his movement and cut him over the eyebrow.
 As I saw the blood pouring down his face I rushed forward and in the clinch I used big elbows and saw a big lump growing slowly over his forehead.
 The round was totally mine and my strategy proved to be effective.
 For the rest of the fight I claimed the center of the ring and Antoine was mostly on the ropes, working the middle kicks.
 The fight was close, but not hard.
 I was never physically hurt, I never lost my power and I was never on the ropes on the defensive side.
 I felt in control throughout the entire match.

 After the fight, Grad was approached by audience members who apologized for jeering him and informed him that they thought he had won the fight.